kayttajanystavat/kayttajanystavat.fi-NG/README.md

 	git clone git@github.com:kayttajanystavat/kayttajanystavat.fi-NG.git
 	cd kayttajanystavat.fi-NG
+	chmod u+w sites/default/
+	mkdir sites/default/db/
+	chmod ug+w sites/default/db
+	touch sites/default/db/DEVELOPMENT.sqlite
+	chmod ug+w sites/default/db/DEVELOPMENT.sqlite
-	drush site-install minimal --db-url=sqlite://sites/default/DEVELOPMENT.sqlite
+	drush site-install minimal --db-url=sqlite://sites/default/db/DEVELOPMENT.sqlite # answer yes drush runserver
-	drush runserver

-Log in to the site at the address reported by `drush runserver`, and enable all modules in the group KAY.
+Log in to the site at the address reported by `drush runserver` using the credentials reported by the install.
+Enable all modules in the group KaY.
+Then go to Administration > Structure > Features and revert the `feature_basic_structure` feature (click "overridden", check all checkboxes on the page and click "revert components").
 Installation is complete and you can start developing :)

+Make sure to revert any features after you git pull, so other developer's changes come through.

 ## More complex setup (WAMP/MAMP/LAMP/XAMPP etc.)